 ST. VINCENT’S AD HOC COMMITTEE ON CHURCH REFORM 2018

-Al Reichelt, Colleen McCahill, Howdy Burns, Maureen Daly, Pat Ball, Ray Heil, Pastor Ray Chase, Geri Fialkowski, Jim Casey, and Mike Jacko (ex officio member as President of Parish Council)
+Al Reichelt, Colleen McCahill, Maureen Daly, Pat Ball, Ray Heil, Pastor Ray Chase, Geri Fialkowski, Geri Sicola, and Amber Hendricks (ex officio member as President of Parish Council)

 HISTORICAL RECORD OF THE ACTIONS TAKEN BY ST VINCENT DE PAUL PARISH IN RESPONSE TO THE RECENT REVELATIONS OF ABUSE AND COVERUP BY CLERGY AND BISHOPS.

 A) PARISH SURVEY AND RESPONSES REGARDING ABUSES BY CHURCH OFFICIALS AND THE COMMUNICATION OF THOSE RESPONSES TO THE BISHOPS OF THE ARCHDIOCESE OF BALTIMORE AND CARDINAL DANIEL DI NARDO, PRESIDENT, USCCB.

 The Parish of St Vincent de Paul takes seriously the need of our parishioners and the Parish itself to respond to the sexual abuse of minors and others by clergy and bishops of the Catholic Church in the United States of America (and in Catholic dioceses throughout the world).
 The Parish Council and subsequently the Ad Hoc Committee on Church Reform began a process which included the sharing of important articles on the topic now available here in Church Reform, Primary Source Documents.
 The aim was to provide a broad understanding of the situation of the Church today and then be able to design a plan for appropriate action by the parish itself and individuals themselves.